-- Continued to expand the use of the BAS by installing additional control and monitoring points. - Coordinated with Facilities Planning, SUNY Construction Fund, Engineers and Contractors for several projects on campus - Continued to build new and modified existing animated graphics for equipment that is controlled by the BAS. - Managed and distributed contractor access cards for Facilities Services and Facilities Planning. - Managed the BAS development for the Houghton Hall 1st & 2nd Floor Fit out and Math Fit out. - Prepared the Natatorium for BAS control update to replace long obsolete controllers. - Increased outside air intake in most buildings for better ventilation.
+- Continued to expand the use of the BAS by installing additional control and monitoring points. - Coordinated with Facilities Planning, SUNY Construction Fund, Engineers and Contractors for several projects on campus - Continued to build new and modified existing animated graphics for equipment that is controlled by the BAS. - Managed and distributed contractor access cards for Facilities Services and Facilities Planning. - Increased outside air intake in most buildings for better ventilation.